Rambhadracharya: Doctorate and post-doctorate

-After completing his master's degree, Giridhar enrolled for the doctoral Vidyavaridhi (PhD) degree at the same institute, under Pandit Ramprasad Tripathi.
+After completing his master's degree, Giridhar enrolled for the doctoral Vidyavaridhi (PhD) degree at the same institute, under Ramprasad Tripathi.
 He received a research fellowship from the University Grants Commission (UGC), but even so, he faced financial hardship during the next five years.
 He completed his Vidyavaridhi degree in Sanskrit grammar on 14 October 1981.
 His dissertation was titled Adhyātmarāmāyaṇe'pāṇinīyaprayogānāṃ Vimarśaḥ, or Deliberation on the non-Paninian usages in the Adhyatma Ramayana.
 The thesis was authored in only thirteen days in 1981.
 On completion of his doctorate, the UGC offered him the position of head of the Vyakarana department of the Sampurnanand Sanskrit University.
 However, Giridhar did not accept; he decided to devote his life to the service of religion, society, and those with disabilities.

 On 9 May 1997, Giridhar (now known as Rambhadracharya) was awarded the post-doctorate Vachaspati (DLitt) degree by Sampurnanand Sanskrit University for his 2000-page Sanskrit dissertation Pāṇinīyāṣṭādhyāyyāḥ Pratisūtraṃ Śābdabodhasamīkṣā, or Investigation into verbal knowledge of every Sūtra of the Ashtadhyayi of Panini.
 The degree was presented to him by K. R. Narayanan, then President of India.
 In this work, Rambhadracharya explained each aphorism of the grammar of Panini in Sanskrit verses.